 Roddy Woomble tour dates

 Glasgow based Siobhan Wilson describes her richly textured sound as heavily influenced by artists such as Joni Mitchell, John Martyn and Nina Simone, as well as contemporary artists Regina Spektor and Madeline Peyroux.
-A well-travelled artist, her interest in jazz was piqued in France and first album recorded in America’s iconic Woodstock.
-Wilson’s new EP Glorified Demons is available now.
+She creates stunningly beautiful songs dealing with heartache, art and religious faith delivered with dreamlike vocals and simple arrangements.
+A well-travelled artist, her interest in jazz was piqued in France and her first album was recorded in America’s iconic Woodstock.

 Siobhan Wilson tour dates